BeneStrahm/pyLEK/README.md

 See also https://www.youtube.com/watch?v=TILIcrrVABg for a VS complete guide

 ## Source code explorer
-Sourcetrail van be used for code search and dependency visualization that lets you understand, refactor and maintain unfamiliar source code.
+Sourcetrail can be used for code search and dependency visualization that lets you understand, refactor and maintain unfamiliar source code.
 It analyzes code and provides a graphical overview of the code.

 See https://www.sourcetrail.com/ for more details.